informalsystems/quint/doc/adr001-transpiler-architecture.md

 The "load" task loads the text of the unit.
 The details are implementation-dependent.
-For example, the CLI version loads the text from a text file called `${task.name}.tnt` in the current working directory.
+For example, the CLI version loads the text from a text file called `${task.name}.qnt` in the current working directory.
 The VScode plugin may do it differently.

 ### 3.2.
 Parse

-Parse a TNT specification from a string.
+Parse a Quint specification from a string.

 **Precondition:** `context.units[task.name]` is of the form: